GEO-BON/bon-in-a-box-pipelines/README.md

 When modifying scripts in the /scripts folder, servers do not need to be restarted:
 - When modifying an existing script, simply re-run the script from the UI and the new version will be executed.
-- When adding or renamin scripts, refresh the browser page.
+- When adding or renaming scripts, refresh the browser page.

 When modifying pipelines in the /pipelines folder, servers do not need to be restarted:
 - In the pipeline editor, click save, paste the file to your file in the pipeline folder and run it from the "pipeline run" page.